Welcome to the Division of Pediatric Gastroenterology, Hepatology, and Nutrition at Stony Brook Children’s Hospital.

-During second year of fellowship our fellows participate in a one month transplant hepatology rotation at Morgan Stanley Children's Hospital.
-Funding is available for the fellow to obtain local housing for the month long rotation to allow for immersion in the experience.
+During the second year, fellows also complete a one-month Transplant Hepatology Rotation at Morgan Stanley Children’s Hospital.
+Funding is available for local housing to ensure full immersion in this vital experience.

-We are very proud of our fellowship program and all of our graduating fellows have made us very proud with their accomplishments and fulfilling careers in the field of pediatric gastroenterology.
-We look forward to meeting you on your interview day and will be happy to answer any questions you have.
+We are proud of the success of our fellowship and of our graduates, who have gone on to distinguished and fulfilling careers in pediatric gastroenterology.
+We look forward to meeting you during your interview and welcome any questions you may have.

 Lesley Small-Harary, MD